ahonn/ckb-chainviz/docs/SPEC.md

 enum TxStatus {
   PENDING   // In mempool
   PROPOSED  // In proposal zone
-  COMMITTED // Included in a finalized block
+  CONFIRMED // Included in a finalized block
 }
 ```